paulixta-oss/svelte-checklist/README.md

 ```

 - checklist - The checklist store.
-- slot - The custom Header component must have a slot, where the items will be rendered.
+- slot - The custom Wrapper component must have a slot, where the items will be rendered.

 ### Custom Item Component

-The custom Item component will be rendered for each item in the data.
+The custom Item component will be rendered for each item in the items.

 #### Props Interface